Menu

 Q. Will the Welcome Center design match the Church?
 Will it block the windows?
 Will the old oak tree in front of the rectory be removed?

 A. Our architect will match the exterior color and materials as well as window design to be complimentary to the church building.
-We intend to use the same Indiana Limestone used in the Church.
+We intend to use the same Indiana Limestone used on the Church exterior.
 The intent is for the structure to have a minimal impact on the current church building while seamlessly connecting to the narthex of the church.
-The current church windows will continue to face the sun, allowing light to enter the church.
+The current church windows will be exposed to the outdoors and receive sunlight through a courtyard between the Welcome Center and the Church, allowing light to enter the church.
 The new Welcome Center windows will match the current window design.
 Unfortunately, enlarging the Welcome Center will require the oak tree be removed.
-However, as part of this project, new trees will be planted adjacent to the new room – as well as a new garden.
-It will be beautiful.
+However, as part of this project, new trees will be planted adjacent to the new

 Q. How will construction affect the neighborhood, school and parish?

 A. Complete details of this are unknown at this time and will depend on many factors after funds are raised and a contractor is the hired.
-The most notable effect of the construction for neighbors, school families, and parishioners will be the temporary closure of sidewalks around Gabriel House and in front of our Church, and the periodic loss of some street parking to allow space for construction equipment and workers to operate quickly and effectively.
+The most notable effect of the construction for neighbors, school families, and parishioners will be the temporary closure of sidewalks around Gabriel House and in front of our Church, and the periodic loss of some street parking to allow space for construction equipment and workers to operate safely, quickly and effectively.
 The parish and school will be working with the City of St. Louis and the neighborhood to ensure that additional space is available for parking in the school lot, and for the construction of temporary crosswalks.
 The school band will find a temporary home in the main school building during construction, and some parish meetings and storage facilities will have to be moved, if they have not done so already.
 Fortunately, Gabriel House is mostly empty and unused, so disruption from its closure will be minimal.
-A precise plan for this will be released after the conclusion of the campaign and prior to construction.
+A precise plan for this will be released prior to construction.

 Q. Wasn’t this entire development opportunity studied some years ago?

-A. A small committee was formed several years ago to begin discussions about how to best renovate Gabriel House and create a Welcome Center.
+A. Yes.
+A small committee was formed several years ago to begin discussions about how to best renovate Gabriel House and create a Welcome Center.
 However, Covid slowed the committee’s progress, and the Archdiocese suspended all capital campaigns throughout the All Things New process.
 With the completion of All Things New, St. Gabriel has been given permission to proceed with this opportunity.

 Q. Will the renovation of Gabriel House increase school enrollment, tuition and fees, and/or operational costs?